Updated February 2026

 Why Ranked #5

-General Assembly provides the broadest geographic access of any major bootcamp, with 20+ campuses worldwide plus fully online options across software engineering, data science, UX design, and data analytics.
-The 12-week immersive software engineering program covers HTML, CSS, JavaScript, React, Python, Django, SQL, and Git, with an emphasis on collaborative project work that builds real portfolio pieces.
-General Assembly's corporate training partnerships with Fortune 500 companies create unique networking pipelines for graduates—many hiring managers at enterprise companies are familiar with GA's curriculum standards.
-At $14,950, it's competitively priced among top-tier bootcamps, and their extensive alumni network (80,000+ graduates across all tracks) provides long-term career value through mentorship and referral opportunities.
+General Assembly has the broadest geographic reach of any major bootcamp: 20+ campuses worldwide plus fully online options across software engineering, data science, UX design, and data analytics.
+The 12-week immersive software engineering program covers HTML, CSS, JavaScript, React, Python, Django, SQL, and Git, with collaborative project work that builds real portfolio pieces.
+GA's corporate training partnerships with Fortune 500 companies mean many hiring managers already know the curriculum standards.
+At $14,950, it's competitively priced, and their 80,000+ alumni network provides long-term career value through mentorship and referrals.

 Best Bootcamp by Category

-Best Part-Time: Springboard — Fully self-paced with no cohort start dates, Springboard lets you progress at your own speed with weekly mentor check-ins.
-Ideal for working professionals who cannot commit to a full-time immersive schedule.
+Best Part-Time: Springboard.
+Fully self-paced with no cohort start dates, Springboard lets you progress at your own speed with weekly mentor check-ins.
+Ideal for working professionals who can't commit to a full-time immersive schedule.

 Best Bootcamp by Category